ConnerAdamsMaine/ConsoleMod/README.md

 )

 # Wrapping long text
-long_text = "This is a very long text that needs to be wrapped..." lines = wrap_text(long_text, width=40)
+long_text = "This is a very long text that needs to be wrapped.." lines = wrap_text(long_text, width=40)

 # Text alignment